PoisotLab/ms_mangal_synthesis/manuscript.md

 of dynamic ecological analyses, wherein analyses are automatically re-done as more data get added.
 This would allow a sort of continuous assessment of proposed ecological relationships in network structure.
-This cycle of data discovery and reuse is an example of the Data Life Cycle [@Mich15] and represents one way to practice ecological synthesis.
+This cycle of data discovery and reuse is an example of the Data Life Cycle [@michener15ten] and represents one way to practice ecological synthesis.

 The idea of continuously updated analyses is very promising.
-Following the template laid out by @WhitYenn19 and @YennChri19, it is feasible to update a series of canonical analyses any time the database grows, to produce a living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible network analysis pipelines.
-One immediate target would be to borrow the methodology from @CarlPhil19, and provide an estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions.
+Following the template laid out by @white19developing and @yenni19developing, it is feasible to update a series of canonical analyses any time the database grows, to produce a living, automated synthesis of ecological networks knowledge.
+To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@poisot19ecologicalnetworks], which allows the development of flexible network analysis pipelines.
+One immediate target would be to borrow the methodology from @carlson19what, and provide an estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions at various places on Earth, to provide recommendations on sampling effort allocation.

 ## What problems would more data solve?